trinidadMartinCampos/trinidadMartinCampos/README.md

 <h2> Hi all, I'm Trinidad Martín Campos!✌🏽<img src="icons/giphy.gif" width="50"></h2>
 <img align='right' src="icons/giphy.gif" width="230">

-### I'm a Software Engineer and Bioinformatician based in Geneva, 🇨🇭
+### I'm a Software Engineer, Bioinformatician and Triathlete based in Geneva, 🇨🇭
 Experienced data scientist with a rich history of 9+ years in the field of data analysis, spanning both academic and clinical research environments.
 Adept at crafting and executing ingenious strategies to untangle complexities and tackle intricate issues in clinical data management.
+A polyglot 👅 engineer with a panoramic perspective and a documented ability to guide decision-makers toward scientifically grounded choices.

 <p><em>